 In the third quarter of this year (Q3’16), the U.S. solar market shattered all previous quarterly solar photovoltaic (PV) installation records.

-According the latest U.S. Solar Market Insight report from GTM Research and the Solar Energy Industries Association (SEIA), 4,143 MW of solar PV were installed in the U.S. during Q3’16 – a 99% increase over Q2’16 and a 191% rise over Q3’15.
+According to the latest U.S. Solar Market Insight report from GTM Research and the Solar Energy Industries Association (SEIA), 4,143 MW of solar PV were installed in the U.S. during Q3’16 – a 99% increase over Q2’16 and a 191% rise over Q3’15.
 On average, one new megawatt of PV capacity came online every 32 minutes in Q3’16, and the report says the pace is even faster today, as the fourth quarter is expected to surpass the third quarter’s historic total.

 “Coming off our largest quarter ever and with an extremely impressive pipeline ahead, it’s safe to say the state of the solar industry here in America is strong,” says Tom Kimbis, SEIA’s interim president.
 “The solar market now enjoys an economically winning hand that pays off both financially and environmentally, and American taxpayers have noticed.
 With a 90 percent favorability rating and 209,000-plus jobs, the U.S. solar industry has proven that when you combine smart policies with smart 21st-century technology, consumers and businesses both benefit.”